 7. Meals, snacks, and additional supplies

-This comprehensive section covers detailed information about the meals and snacks you provide at your center and any additional supplies that families need to provide.
+This comprehensive section covers detailed information about the meals and snacks you provide at your program and any additional supplies that families need to provide.

-By outlining the types of meals and snacks offered, ingredients used, portion sizes, and any dietary considerations, such as allergies or restrictions, you can assure parents that their child's nutritional needs are being met.
+- Food: Detail the types of meals and snacks offered, ingredients used, and portion sizes.
+Mention how you handle dietary restrictions and allergies to reassure families their child's nutritional needs will be met.

 8. Sick days and schedule interruptions